 Right now it looks like that is going to be the Death Race here in Pittsville VT, on 6/15.
 I hope to see some of you there.

-We are an international obstacle racing series with three levels of courses: 3 mile sprints, 8 mile Olympic (Supers) and 10 - 12 mile Ultras (Beast) where you will run, jump and crawl your way over a dozen or more obstacles put in your way!
-Each region gets a taste of our races starting with a Sprint and working up to an Ultra.
-World Championship Ultra will be held annually in Vermont starting in 2012.
+We are an international obstacle racing series with three levels of courses: 3 mile Sprint, 8 mile Super and 10 - 12 mile Beast.
+You will run, jump and crawl your way over a dozen or more obstacles.
 Courses are uniquely designed to test your mental and emotional fitness and push you past your limits.
-Our races are muddy, creative, and extreme.
-They will exhaust you and exhilarate you.
 Race as an individual, as a part of a team or BOTH!